-Facilities: Pit toilets at the Picnic Site, benches along trail
+Facilities: Pit toilets at the Blagodatnoye Picnic Site, benches along trail

-Season: This trail could possibly be completed in any month of the year though the majority of users will find the June to October period most pleasing.
-In spring high water may prevent crossing of some otherwise dry creeks.
+Season: This trail could be completed in most months though the majority of users will find the June to October period most pleasing.
 Soft trail surfaces in spring are susceptible to damage – particularly from bikes and horses and these uses are strongly discouraged when these conditions are encountered.
-Loops of various lengths are possible at the north end of the trail and these enjoy year round use.
+Loops of various lengths are possible at the north end of the trail which hikers can enjoy year-round.

 Note to Cyclists:

-Trail Difficulty level: Intermediate (due to some steep technical sections/unstable trail surfaces)
+Trail Difficulty level: Intermediate (with some Advanced due to some steep technical sections/unstable trail surfaces)

-Note: Bike travel on the Columbia trail is not recommended on wet or rainy days, wider cross country bike tires are strongly recommended.
+Note: Bike travel on the Columbia River trail is not recommended on wet days.
+Wider cross-country bike tires are recommended.